Automating Pre-Commit Type Validation for Python Projects

 Pre-commit creates isolated virtual environments for each registered hook.
 Relying on the project’s global environment causes version drift and ModuleNotFoundError during execution.
 Explicitly pin type checker versions and third-party stubs using additional_dependencies.
 This ensures deterministic analysis regardless of local site-packages state.

 For comprehensive type graph resolution, set pass_filenames: false.
-When enabled by default, checkers only analyze staged files.
-This breaks cross-module inference and generates false negatives.
+When pass_filenames is true, checkers only analyze staged files — this breaks cross-module inference and generates false negatives.
 Align your local hook architecture with broader Static Analysis Tools & CI Integration pipelines to prevent environment fragmentation.

 repos: